 When I changed my eating habits in my mid-fifties, the quality of my skin improved dramatically.
 The redness and puffiness went away.
 Breakouts diminished and have all but disappeared.
-I have to tell you first that what we eat, drink or smoke (eeeew!) every day shows on our faces.
+First, I have to tell you that what we eat, drink or smoke (eeeew!) every day shows on our faces.
 The best thing you can do for your body and your face is to eat more vegetables, fresh fruits, grains, nuts, seeds, and drink more water.
 Processed foods are never good for you.
 Ask your doctor before making any significant changes.

-Makeup can enhance what we already have going for us, but as I celebrate birthdays, I wear less and less color.
-I am well aware that my natural coloring is getting softer with passing time, and that bold makeup will not serve me well.
+Makeup can enhance what we already have going for us, but as I celebrate birthdays, I wear less color.
+I am well aware that my natural coloring is getting softer with passing time and that bold makeup will not serve me well.
 Hairstyles and makeup trends come and go out of fashion.
 If we cling to thin, over-plucked, and artificially arched brows and darkly lined lips, it is just as bad as keeping the Rachel hairstyle a few decades longer than everyone else.

 A light hand in applying makeup and consistently removing all of it before you go to bed at night are the most important tips I can offer you.

 An easy formula for applying eyeshadow is to keep it simple and use only two colors.
-Use a neutral shade all over your lid and then apply a darker color in a C shape at the outer corner to counter that hood.
+Use a neutral shade all over your lid, and then apply a darker color in a C shape at the outer corner to counter that hood.
 You can see how I achieved that in the photo below.

 The most crucial makeup technique to remember is to blend and blot.
 Deposits of unblended color, bold liner, and lipstick that travels are never kind to us.
 Chose the colors from a palette that flatters your coloring (never match your eyeshadow to what you are wearing).
 Any color you add should always complement your natural coloring.
 This applies to hair color, makeup, and clothing.
 Color works for or against you.
-I will never forget the beautiful lady I saw who had blonde patches of highlighted hair that grabbed brassy tones so that it looked orange and her cheek and lip color was pink and red.
+I will never forget the beautiful lady I saw who had blonde patches of highlighted hair that grabbed brassy tones so that it looked orange, and her cheek and lip color was pink and red.